 The body design of our bass clarinet is patterned mainly after a Japanese bore concept.
 This gives the instrument stable intonation and even performance.
 Our 2nd Generation design further improved on the overall pitch throughout the instrument’s full range over the 1st Generation design.

 Key & Neck Design

-Unlike the body design, our low C bass clarinet gets its keywork and neck bore design from a French concept.
+Unlike the body design, our low C bass clarinet gets its neck design from a French concept.
 The French neck concept provides for a richer tone and the keywork offers what we believe to be better overall feel.
 The keywork on the 2nd Gen model provides even better feel & stability over the 1st Generation design.
 Equipped with a double register mechanism, as well as right-hand thumb D, Db & C keys as well as left hand Eb and D levers (with a significant mechanical improvement on the left hand low D lever over the 1st Gen model), our new Low C Bass Clarinet is an unrivaled value!